2023 New York Film Festival

 The 61st New York Film Festival took place between September 29 to October 15, 2023, presented by Film at Lincoln Center.

-Todd Haynes' romantic drama May December was the "Opening Night Film" of this year edition, while Sofia Coppola's biographical drama Priscilla was chosen to be NYFF's "Centerpiece".
-Michael Mann's sports drama Ferrari was selected as the Festival's "Closing Night Film".
+Todd Haynes' drama May December was the opening film.
+Sofia Coppola's biographical drama Priscilla was the festival's Centerpiece.
+Michael Mann's sports drama Ferrari was the closing film.

 The official "Main Slate" selection was announced on August 8, 2023.
 Followed by the "Spotlight Gala" section announcements on August 17, 2023.
 The line-up of the "Revivals" section was announced on August 22, 2023.
 The Currents slate was announced on August 23, 2023.

 Appearing in the NYFF's "Main Slate" for the first time were Annie Baker, Bas Devos, Felipe Gálvez, Jonathan Glazer, Andrew Haigh, Raven Jackson, Michael Mann, Rodrigo Moreno, Paul B. Preciado, Wang Bing and Zhang Lü.

-World premiere includes Garth Davis' Foe and Nathan Fielder's The Curse.
+World premiere includes Garth Davis' Foe and Nathan Fielder's series The Curse.

 Official selections

 Main Slate

 The following films were selected to the "Main Slate" section of the Festival: